 Subsidiaries are entities controlled by the Company.
 Control is the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 The financial statements of the subsidiaries are included in the consolidated financial statements from the date that control commences until the date that control ceases.

-The consolidated financial statements include the accounts of the Company and its two wholly owned subsidiaries: NexJ Health Inc. (formerly Liberate Ideas Inc.), a company incorporated under the Ontario Business Corporations Act and Broadstreet Data Solutions America, Inc. ("Broadstreet"), a company incorporated in the State of Georgia in the United States (together referred to as the "Company").
+On December 14, 2016, the Company dissolved its wholly owned subsidiary: Broadstreet Data Solutions America, Inc. ("Broadstreet"), a company incorporated in the State of Georgia in the United States.
+As a result of the dissolution, the Company became a stand-alone company and going forward its financial results will not require consolidation.
+The operating results of Broadstreet up to the date of dissolution are included in these consolidated financial statements for the years ended December 31, 2016 and 2015.